Annoying Snoring: Dangerous for Your Health

 - Generally, the reasons why we snore is because of the sleep apnea disorder.
 However, it can also be due to the presence of polyps, the anatomy of the nasal septum or palate, or even allergies.
 If it is something constant it is necessary to consult a doctor to get an appropriate diagnosis.

-- Sleep apnea is not just anything.
+- Sleep apnea is not just a small issue.
 We have to keep in mind that our lungs stop receiving oxygen and that the brain must order the respiratory muscles to make an extra effort to obtain air, and this is where the louder and sudden sounds originate.
 In the long run, sleep apnea can become chronic and end up causing us to suffer from hypertension, heart failure, type 2 diabetes, and may even be the cause of many strokes.
 Never should we forget that our body, our brain, and our heart stop receiving oxygen for several seconds.
 This is very serious.

 Tips to reduce snoring at night

-First, there is something you must keep clear in mind: snoring is a symptom that something is not right.
+First, there is something you must keep clear in mind: annoying snoring is a symptom that something is not right.
 Snoring every night upon going to sleep at night, is not the same as snoring for a week because you have a cold or allergies, or snoring while taking a nap in the middle of the day.

 Now then, if your snoring is light and occasional, you only need to put into practice the following basic tips.
 Take note: